Mona400/Problem-Solving-Training/level-1/README.md

 [[phase-1-2](/level-1/hackerearth/phase-1-2)],
 [[phase-1-3](/level-1/hackerearth/phase-1-3)],
 [[phase-1-4](/level-1/hackerearth/phase-1-4)],
-each sheet of them divided into (Input/Output - Bit Manipulation - Recursion - Operators).
+each phase of them divided into (Input/Output - Bit Manipulation - Recursion - Operators).
 These phases were ordered based on the problem difficulty and grouped by the problem topic.
-Finally, each sheet contains ~100 problems.
+Finally, each phase contains ~100 problems.

 <table>
     <thead>